-Micro-CT scanners that provide a resolution between 1 and 100 μm can be used for vascular research.
-If the imaging targets are small capillaries, scanners close to the 1 μm limit provide a significant advantage.
+Micro-CT scanners that provide a resolution between 1 and 100 μ m can be used for vascular research.
+If the imaging targets are small capillaries, scanners close to the 1 μ m limit provide a significant advantage.
 Regardless of the resolution, blood vessels in Micro-CT volumes cannot be differentiated from soft tissue without a contrast agent.
 Consequently, the use of the imaging modality is limited by the properties of the contrast agent (e.g. concentration, viscosity, opacity, etc.).
 A poorly chosen contrast agent will result in a low image quality that can be very difficult to analyze or quantify.

 The main weakness of micro-CT for vascular research, however, is the lack of appropriate software tools for image analysis and quantification.
 This is partially due to the tortuous nature of blood vessels.
 For example, peripheral vasculature consists of a combination of tree and arcade patterns.
-After ischemia, angiogenesis arteriogenesis form other patterns such as anastomoses and collaterals, which make the vascular tree even more complicated.
+After ischemia, angiogenesis and arteriogenesis form other patterns such as anastomoses and collaterals, which make the vascular tree even more complicated.
 In order to quantify collateral growth, scientists must be able to differentiate existing from newly grown vessels in 3D.
 This is not a trivial image processing task and new algorithms must be developed.
 Commercially available morphometric analysis tools for bone applications have found wide acceptance in the vascular community due to the lack of better alternatives.
-Those tools perform 2-D serial slice analysis of micro-CT along a given axis[10, 19-21, ellipsoid) as described by Gundersen et al. [32].
-It can be done at the scale of a group of vessels.
-A degree of anisotropy of 1.0 denotes that the vascular network is perfectly isotropic, and higher values of degree of anisotropy indicate that a structure contains a preferential material direction.
-In a recent contribution by Risser et al[33], anisotropy has been used to merge discontinuities in 3D images of vascular structures representing undesirable gaps in vascular networks.
+Those tools perform 2-D serial slice analysis of micro-CT along a given axis[10, 19-21, 23].
+When applied to vascular micro-CT volumes, such tools usually output the number of blood vessels with a given diameter and volume.
+These results are conceptually inaccurate, because they depend upon the orientation of the sample and carry an unknown amount of error caused by the dimensional reduction.
+Depending on the orientation of the sample, estimation of vessel diameter from 2-D may not be possible, because vessels do not always appear as circles on planar sections.
+Such limitations raise serious questions about the accuracy of serial 2-D slice analysis when applied to vascular micro-CT volumes.